-🇨🇦🇺🇲#1 Choice for Quality Trusted Adult Toys - Free Shipping Over $99 - Apply Coupon Code At Check Out - Lowest Price Guaranteed!
+🇨🇦🇺🇲#1 Choice for Quality Trusted Adult Toys - Up to 50% Off & Free Shipping Over $99 - Use Promo Code HOLIDAYS At Check Out - Lowest Price Guaranteed!

 July 16, 2020